hickeyma/granite-io-examples/rag_example.md

 ### Prompt model with RAG

-This time when we ask the question `What team is the most successful hurling team in the last 10 years?`, lets add additional context from WikipediA and [Limerick county hurling team](https://en.wikipedia.org/wiki/Limerick_county_hurling_team) page.
+This time when we ask the question `What team is the most successful hurling team in the last 10 years?`, lets add additional context from Wikipedia and the [Limerick county hurling team](https://en.wikipedia.org/wiki/Limerick_county_hurling_team) page.

-I am going to use the following text from the WikipediA page:
+I am going to use the following text from the Wikipedia page:

 ```
 The 2018 season concluded with Limerick winning the 2018 All-Ireland SHC, the team's first since 1973, with a 3–16 to 2–18 point defeat of Galway in the final.The team built on this success, winning the NHL in 2019, 2020 and 2023,